dqzboy/Docker-Proxy/README.en.md

 ---

 ## 📝 Preparation
 ⚠️  **Important:** Choose a foreign server that is not blocked.
 For the domain name, no need to go through domestic filing.
+You can also apply for a free domain name through[CLouDNS](https://www.cloudns.net/).
 During the one-click deployment process, if you choose to install Caddy, it will automatically configure HTTPS.
 If you choose to deploy Nginx service, you will need to apply for a free SSL certificate yourself, or realize SSL encryption through other methods.

 <details>
 <summary><strong>Free domain certificate application</strong></summary>